 RESEARCH SHOWS THE MOST COMMON ROUTE OF EXPOSURE TO PFAS IS THROUGH DRINKING WATER.

 Currently, there are no federal drinking water standards in place for PFAS compounds.
-In2016, the USEPA did establish drinking water Health Advisory Limits (HAL’s) of 70 parts per trillion for PFOS and PFOA in total.
-This limith as been widely adopted by individual states; however, some states have implemented stricter criteria.
-Regulation ssurroundingPFAS,both state and federal, continue to evolve to address concerns for the environment and public health.
+In 2016, the US EPA established drinking water Health Advisory Limits (HAL’s) of 70 parts per trillion for PFOS and PFOA in total.
+In 2022 the EPA dramatically decreased the HAL’s to: